 It’s time for you to know more about it.

 Mirrorless cameras are the new generation of cameras after DSLRs.
 They have become more and more popular in recent years.

-You own a mirrorless camera even thought you maybe don’t know.
+You own a mirrorless camera even though you maybe don’t know.

 If you have a smartphone, then you’ll be surprised to know that it has a mirrorless camera built-in.

 I made a list of 5 secrets related to mirrorless cameras.
-5 things you didn’t know about that will blow your mind.
-Let’s delve into it.
+Five things you didn’t know about it that will blow your mind.

 1. Mirrorless Cameras are Small and Powerful

-Today’s technology allow camera makers to stuff a lot of electronic components in a really small box.
-Your phone is one of it, but you take something like the Olympus PEN E-PL9 and compare the to a DSLR and you’ll be surprised by how much they differ in size and weight.
+Today’s technology allows camera makers to stuff a lot of electronic components in a really small box.
+Your phone is one of them, but you take something like the Olympus PEN E-PL9 and compare the to a DSLR and you’ll be surprised by how much they differ in size and weight.
 Sure I’m talking about a very small product that can’t be considered a tool for professionals.
 But the point I’m trying to make is that mirrorless bodies are extremely small.

 Wait but what about all the glass and mirrors and mechanical stuff inside it?
 Well does the word mirrorless suggests something?
 They don’t have one!
 When you look in the viewfinder or LCD at the back of your camera you’re looking at a digital representation of the image.
 Not the actual image reflected through mirrors like in a DSLR camera.

 3. Mirrorless is the Best Choice for Video

 Mirrorless cameras have seen a surge in popularity among professionals also for shooting video.
-The advanced capabilities of mirrorless cameras allow to capture 4K videos in such a small box.
+The advanced capabilities of mirrorless cameras allow us to capture 4K videos in such a small box.
 Feature that most DSLRs don’t have.
-Today with the popularity that social media has gained, platforms like YouTube make of video a must have in your arsenal of tools to offer.
+Today with the popularity that social media has gained, platforms like YouTube make of video a must-have in your arsenal of tools to offer.

 4. Mirrorless Cameras vs Compact Point-and-Shoot Cameras